Random Exploration in Bayesian Optimization: Order-Optimal Regret and Computational Efficiency: Proof of Theorems and

 \subsection{Proof of Theorem~\ref{thm:noiseless_regret}}

 At a high level, the bound on regret is obtained by first separately bounding the regret during every epoch $r$ and then summing it across all epochs.
 During any epoch $r$, since REDS chooses points uniformly at random from the current domain $\cX_r$, we simply bound the regret incurred at each point queried during this epoch by the worst case scenario, i.e., $\varsigma_{r} := f(x^*) - \inf_{x \in \cX_r} f(x)$.
-This leads to an upper bound of $\varsigma_r N_r$ on the regret incurred during epoch $r$.
+This leads to an upper bound of $\varsigma_r N_r M_f$ on the regret incurred during epoch $r$, as there are at most $M_f$ connected components in each level set.
 Since poorly performing regions of the domain are eliminated as the algorithm proceeds, $\inf_{x \in \cX_r} f(x)$ gets closer to $f(x^*)$, reducing the regret in each epoch as the algorithm proceeds. \\

-The following two lemma ensure the correctness of the algorithm and help bound the regret incurred during each epoch. \begin{lemma} $x^* \in \cX_r$ for all $r \geq 1$. \end{lemma} \begin{lemma} For all epochs $r$, we have,
+The following two lemmas ensure the correctness of the algorithm and help bound the regret incurred during each epoch. \begin{lemma} $x^* \in \cX_r$ for all $r \geq 1$. \end{lemma} \begin{lemma} For all epochs $r$, we have,

 \end{lemma} We defer the proof of these lemmas to Appendix~\ref{sub:proof_auxiliary_lemma_regret}.
 Equipped with these lemmas, we move on to the proof of Theorem~\ref{thm:noiseless_regret}.
 The regret incurred by REDS can be bounded as